-GOP '200 Day' Agenda Calls for Spending, Tax Cuts.
-But What About the Deficit?
+GOP '200 Day' Agenda Calls For Spending, Tax Cuts.
+But What About The Deficit?

 "President Trump comes from a different world," House Majority Leader Kevin McCarthy, R-Calif., told reporters.
 "Out in the business community, he likes things done fast, and he's going to continue to push them."

 On Thursday, the president did.
 "We have to deliver," he told lawmakers.
-"This is our change to make major and lasting change."
+"This is our chance to make major and lasting change."